 - improvement in the condition of the vegetation community including increased canopy cover of the river red gums

 - detection of 6 frog species including marsh frogs breeding.

 At Cockran Creek, near Wakool, deliveries of water for the environment have seen a rise in Southern bell frog numbers.

 A similar response at a Murray Downs wetland has led to the return of Southern bell frogs that had not been detected for more than 20 years.

 The regeneration of wetland plants over several years has provided suitable habitat for these endangered amphibians to reproduce and repopulate the wetland.

 Working with the community

 Many of the ephemeral creek initiatives involve multiple landholders working with the Department to deliver water for the environment.
 The ephemeral Jimaringle, Cockran and Gwynnes creeks system located near Wakool has more than 25 landholders living along the creeks.
-The former Office of Environment and Heritage has worked alongside this community for six years to improve the health of the system.
+The Department, and the former Office of Environment and Heritage, has worked alongside this community for 6 years to improve the health of the system.
 During this time several watering events have been undertaken.
 The highlights from this ongoing project include significant improvements in water quality and the return of the Southern bell frog.

 In each instance, landholders have played a critical role in ensuring environmental flows reach their intended destination as and when they are needed.

 If you have a wetland or ephemeral creek on your property, you may be eligible to take part in the Private Property Wetland Watering Project.
-Contact the Department of Planning, Industry and Environment to find out more: (02) 6022 0617.
+Contact the Department to find out more: (02) 6022 0617.